pesho-ivanov/martinus.github.io/_posts/2018/2018-12-08-fast-random-bool.md

 The resulting geometric mean of each algorithm should be a quite representation of the performance of the random bool algorithm.

 All tests are done one my i7-8700 @ 3.20GHz.
 The [sourcecode is here](https://gist.github.com/martinus/c43d99ad0008e11fcdbf06982e25f464), and the [results are in this spreadsheet](https://docs.google.com/spreadsheets/d/1cMqhMLNVnbddW8WKDA7C2M-swWm-4sqq13fALzDUOqY/edit?usp=sharing).
-I make sure the compiler can't optimize
+I make sure the compiler can't optimize important logic away by counting & printing the number of times `true` is returned.

 # Results